MVA govt appointed men with Dawood links to Waqf Board: Fadnavis tells Assembly | Politics

 - India

-Khan is in jail, while Lambe is outside despite facing rape charges, the BJP leader alleged.
+Fadnavis alleged that Khan is in jail, while Lambe is outside despite facing rape charges.

-The daughter of Cabinet Minister Nawab Malik, who handles the Wakf department and who is currently in jail, repudiated Fadnavis's allegation.
+The daughter of Cabinet Minister Nawab Malik, who handles the Waqf department and who is currently in jail, repudiated Fadnavis's allegation.

-Sana Malik-Shaikh countered Fadnavis, saying it was the previous government in the state led by him (2014-19) which appointed Lambe, whom the BJP leader accused of having links with Ibrahim, on the Board.
+Sana Malik-Shaikh countered Fadnavis, saying it was the previous government in the state led by him (2014-19) that appointed Lambe, whom the BJP leader accused of having links with Ibrahim, on the Board.

 Sana Malik-Shaikh, also the Maharashtra unit vice-president of Rashtravadi Yuvati Congress, a wing of the NCP, shared Lambe's picture with Fadnavis on Twitter as she hit back at the former chief minister.